patrickbwarren/inkscape-survex-export/README.md

 has been reduced to a binary (2-colour) image.
 The image is imported into inkscape and the scale bar (500ft = 152.4m) and North arrow traced (conveniently, the survey uses true North, so magnetic declination need not be corrected).
-To georeference this the simplest approach is to add a single line connecting the entrance to a distant identifiable feature in the cave, for example the small chamber shown at the end of the Stream End Cave passage.
+To georeference, the simplest approach is to add a single line connecting the entrance to a distant identifiable feature in the cave, for example the small chamber shown at the end of the Stream End Cave passage.
 This line will be exported